dataminer-site/dataminer-site.github.io/docs/guides/performance/schema.md

 ## Constraints

-DuckDB allows defining [constraints](../../sql/constraints) such as `UNIQUE`, `PRIMARY KEY`, and `FOREIGN KEY`.
+DataMiner allows defining [constraints](../../sql/constraints) such as `UNIQUE`, `PRIMARY KEY`, and `FOREIGN KEY`.
 These constraints can be beneficial for ensuring data integrity but they have a negative effect on load performance as they necessitate building indexes and performing checks.
-Moreover, they _very rarely improve the performance of queries_ as DuckDB does not rely on these indexes for join and aggregation operators (see [indexing](indexing) for more details).
+Moreover, they _very rarely improve the performance of queries_ as DataMiner does not rely on these indexes for join and aggregation operators (see [indexing](indexing) for more details).

 > Bestpractice Do not define constraints unless your goal is to ensure data integrity.